DORA (Digital Operational Resilience Act)

 • Data reporting service providers

-• Insurance intermediaries, reinsurance intermediaries and ancillary insurance intermediaries
+• Insurance intermediaries, reinsurance intermediaries and supplementary insurance intermediaries

 • Crowdfunding service providers

-At BDO, we offer both information and cyber security services.
+At BDO we offer services in the field of information and cyber security.
 We can help you secure your information and assets to minimize potential threats.
-We comply with other legislative requirements, in particular ISO standards and the Cybersecurity Act (CSA).
+We comply with other legislative requirements, in particular ISO standards and the Cyber Security Act (CSA).

 • We can also help you implement and provide services to ensure the security and resilience of your IT infrastructure against potential threats, including penetration testing, vulnerability assessment and incident response planning, and building a system to manage incidents.